kubernetes/enhancements/keps/sig-release/3027-slsa-compliance/README.md

 artifacts the highest assurance about the integrity of each Kubernetes release.

 SLSA defines several levels of hardening, each touching more aspects of the release process that go beyond its technical implementation.
-This document is meant to serve as a guide to reach the highest possible levels after consensus has been reached about their viability.
+This KEP proposes to use SLSA as a standard framework for hardening the Kubernetes release software supply chain.
+SIG Release will also recommend SLSA as a hardening framework to other projects under the Kubernetes organization, all new practices and tools derived from the effort in this KEP will be available for the benefit of those who choose to adopt it.

 <!--
 This section is incredibly important for producing high-quality, user-focused